Hale Upparahalli: Economy

 People belonging to the Hale Upparahalli village grow very much maize, millet silk, etc. The major occupations of the residents of Hale Upparahalli are sericulture and dairy farming.
 The dairy cooperative is the largest individual milk supplying cooperative in the state.

+Some of the flowers are also grew and sold such has winter jasmine, marigold, Crossandra infundibuliformis, Chrysanthemum, Tuberose etc.

 Facilities

 Hale Upparahalli has below types of facilities.